 You may be facing issues like the connection disconnecting and you need to connect it again manually.

 Besides, we can use this method to connect to the internet automatically at the startup.

 Windows 7 and earlier versions have a function to add a number of redial attempts to the PPPOE settings so in case you are using a USB modem or connecting your laptop or PC with a hotspot using your smartphone’s browser on 2G/3G/4G you could have easily set redial attempts easily in windows 7.

-For some unknown reason, Microsoft decided to remove it when they released Windows 8 or Windows 8.1 and I think the redial attempt setting is likely missing even in Windows 10.
+For some unknown reason, Microsoft decided to remove it when they released Windows 8 or Windows 8.1 and I think the redial attempt setting is likely missing even in Windows 10 and Windows 11.